 Recent surveys have found that less than half of employees feel like the way they are evaluated is fair or transparent.
 Culture Amp’s review of relevant research has also demonstrated that there are a number of unconscious biases that can lead to inaccurate reviews.

-Luckily there are several straightforward steps that can be taken to ensure that cognitive heuristics like recency bias don’t hinder your manager’s ability to make accurate evaluations.
-We’ll talk more about that later on in this article.
+Luckily there are several straightforward steps that can be taken to ensure that cognitive heuristics like recency bias don’t hinder your manager’s ability to make accurate evaluations of their direct reports' performance.

 Old-school approaches to performance management are usually not motivating.
 If anything, they can be demotivating, uninspiring, and maybe even make people want to give up.
 According to a review of employee polls, only 2 in 10 employees strongly agree that their performance is managed in a way that motivates them to do outstanding work.
 Keeping this in mind will be important to the success of your company because employee motivation is an important element of employee engagement – and employee engagement is a leading indicator of company performance.

-So let’s talk about the key elements that go into making your performance management system more motivating, fair, and satisfying.
+Now let’s talk about the key elements that go into making your performance management system more motivating, fair, and humanizing.

 4 qualities of effective performance management